AmiMappy/class-link-check/README.md

 ## How to Use:

-1. Download the extension by clicking on the Add to Chrome button above
+1. Download the extension on our [website](https://arihant25.github.io/class-link-check/)

 2. Before your class starts, open the Google Classroom page of your class and refresh it once again.